 3 – Geiranger to Skagefla Farm

 A must do hike Norway!
 Situated in the UNESCO heritage site of Geirangerfjord.
-It provides stunning views of the amazing Seven Sister waterfall as it plunges deep into the Geirangerfjord below.
-Combined this with the improbable medieval farms on mountain ledges and makes this hike one of the most memorable experiences of your Norway adventures.
+It provides stunning views of the fantastic Seven Sister waterfall as it plunges deep into the Geirangerfjord below.
+Combined this with the remote medieval farms on mountain ledges and makes this hike one of the most memorable experiences of your Norway adventures.

 4 – Trolltunga